Takayna/Tarkine Tasmania Photography Workshop

 Easy to Moderate

-This South Island birding adventure showcases New Zealand’s most spectacular habitats and rarest birds.
+This South Island birding adventure showcases Aotearoa New Zealand’s most spectacular habitats and rarest birds.
 From pelagic crossings alive with albatrosses and petrels to alpine passes echoing with kea calls, every day delivers exceptional encounters.
-Search remote islands for endangered parakeets, explore braided rivers for the legendary black stilt, and experience world-class seabirding off Kaikoura.
-The journey culminates on Stewart Island, with unforgettable kiwi night walks and predator-free sanctuaries.
+Search remote islands for endangered parakeets, explore braided rivers for the legendary Kakī (black stilt), and experience world-class seabirding off Kaikōura.
+The journey culminates on Stewart Island - Rakiura, with unforgettable kiwi night walks and predator-free sanctuaries.
 Designed for birders, this tour blends iconic species, endemics, and breathtaking scenery into one truly memorable experience.

 Day 1